NBA Rumors: Los Angeles Lakers Eye DeMarcus Cousins, May Need To Part With D’Angelo Russell In Trade

 “The Kings have listened over the last year to what has come in regarding offers and ideas, and while there are a few teams that would unload a lot to get Cousins for the next year and six months, none of it is equal value for what Cousins is to the Kings right now.”

 Basketball Insiders suggested that the Sacramento Kings would ask for D’Angelo Russell as part of any deal.
-The second-year player out of Ohio State has had a decent start to the season, scoring 15.0 points per game while chipping in 4.5 assists and 3.4 rebounds each night.
+The second-year player out of Ohio State has had a decent start to the season, scoring 15.0 points per game, while chipping in 4.5 assists and 3.4 rebounds each night.

 While D’Angelo Russell would offer a slight upgrade at the point guard position over Darren Collison (12.2 points, 4.4 assists per game), the reason Sacramento would target the Los Angeles Lakers point guard is the security that D’Angelo Russell can provide.
 While Darren Collison and back-up Ty Lawson can walk away next off-season as free agents, D’Angelo Russell has multiple years remaining on his team-friendly rookie contract.

 Another reason the Los Angeles Lakers are struggling to get this deal done is the Sacramento Kings are still interested in finding a way to make things work with DeMarcus Cousins.
-ESPN is reporting another of the many NBA trade rumors suggesting DeMarcus Cousins and fellow University of Kentucky standout Brandon Knight could be teammates with the Sacramento Kings, according to the report.
+ESPN is reporting another of the many NBA trade rumors, suggesting that DeMarcus Cousins and fellow University of Kentucky standout Brandon Knight could be teammates with the Sacramento Kings, according to the report.

 “I know that Sacramento has been talking to Phoenix about Brandon Knight since the summer.
 Will that ultimately get done?
 I don’t know, but it’s out there.”

 DeMarcus Cousins isn’t the only Sacramento Kings player who may have a new team before the February 23 trade deadline, according to the Inquisitr.
-Rudy Gay is currently the subject of several NBA rumors suggesting he could be dealt to the Orlando Magic, possibly in exchange for Nikola Vucevic.
-Fan favorite Omri Casspi is also pursuing a trade as the veteran forward is looking for more playing time with another team.
+Rudy Gay is currently the subject of several NBA rumors suggesting that he could be dealt to the Orlando Magic, possibly in exchange for Nikola Vucevic.
+Fan favorite Omri Casspi is also pursuing a trade, as the veteran forward is looking for more playing time with another team.

 Do you believe the NBA rumors suggesting the Los Angeles Lakers are eyeing a possible trade for DeMarcus Cousins this season?
 Leave your thoughts in the comment section below.